 It still hurts.

 I've seen him do something similar - different accusation - but similar to someone else once.
 I know that it hurt that person, too.
 It makes me sad.
 In the end, the situation changed, and I saw him hang his head in his hands and groan that he had taken the word of one against another and he had judged wrong.
 Yet, he still continues to judge that person wrongly often.
 I puzzle over it at times.
 It is, I think, at times the horribleness of the great need in missions and the factor of usefulness.
 In a disagreement or conflict, leaders will often believe the person they need the most.
-Not necessarily because they might really believe them if they thought about it, but because they can not wrap their mind around how they would cope without that person who is useful, capable, needed.
+Not necessarily because they might really believe them if they thought about it, but because they can not wrap their mind around how they would cope without

 It hurts.